pyg-team/pytorch_geometric/.github/ISSUE_TEMPLATE/installation.md

 ---
 name: "\U0001F4DA Installation"
-about: Report error messages related to installation of PyTorch Geometric
+about: Report an installation problem of PyTorch Geometric
 ---

 ## 📚 Installation